 Making a Peloponnesian War Game

 Currently I don’t have a demo, though I do plan on updating the book at minimum once a week.
-It would help if characters and powers were suggested to me as well as romance options, friends, enemies, extras, etc.(note that not everyone is going to have powers).
 This is the first book I’ve written, so help and suggestions are really appreciated.

 (The poll doesn’t do anything, I’m just not allowed to remove it)